-The method and assumptions for calculating the technical provisions as at 31 March 2018 have been determined by the Trustee, having consulted the Participating Employers, and are documented in the Statement of Funding Principles dated 26 March 2019.
+The method and assumptions for calculating the technical provisions as at 31 March 2021 have been determined by the Trustee, having consulted the Participating Employers, and are documented in the Statement of Funding Principles dated 9 December 2021.

-The tables below and overleaf summarise the main assumptions used to calculate the Fund's technical provisions for this and the previous actuarial valuation.
+The tables below summarise the main assumptions used to calculate the Fund's technical provisions for this and the previous actuarial valuation.

-Financial assumptions 31 March 2018 31 March 2015

-rilialiciai assumptions % pa % pa

-Discount rates Gilts + 1.0% pa to 2020, trending linearly down to gilts + 0.25% pa from 2025 4.75% pa pre-retirement / 2.6% pa post-retirement

-RPI inflation 3.30% 3.10%

-CPI inflation 2.30% 2.10%

-Deferred pension revaluation

-- Revaluation in "service" 3.80% 4.10%

-- CPI revaluation in deferment 2.30% 2.10%

-Pension increases in payment

-- RPI capped at 5% pa 3.10% 2.90%

-- CPI capped at 3% pa 1.90% 1.80%

-GMP equalisation 0.5% of liabilities Nil
+Eineneiel eccumptione 31 March 2021 31 March 2018 Financial assumptions % pa % pa Discount rate Gilts + 0.875% pa at 31 March 2021, trending linearly down to gilts + 0.25% pa from 2025 Gilts + 1.0% pa to 2020, trending linearly down to gilts + 0.25% pa from 2025 RPI inflation Break-even RPI curve 3.30% CPI inflation 1% p.a. below RPI to 2030, in line with RPI from 2030 2.30% Deferred pension revaluation - Revaluation in "service" - CPI revaluation in deferment CPI curve + 1.5% pa CPI curve 3.80% 2.30% Pension increases in payment - RPI capped at 5% pa RPI curve, with appropriate caps 3.10% - CPI capped at 3% pa CPI curve, with appropriate caps 1.90% GMP equalisation 0.6% of liabilities 0.5% of liabilities

-Demographic assumptions 31 March 2018 31 March 2015 Mortality base tables SAPS 2 normal health pensioner tables with multiplier of 112.5% (normal health members and male spouses) SAPS 2 normal health pensioner heavy tables with multipliers of: - 85% (normal health members and male spouses) - 105% (ill-health pensioners) SAPS 2 normal health pensioner heavy tables with multipliers of: - 100% (ill-health pensioners) - 105% (female spouses) - 110% (female spouses) Future improvements in longevity CMI 2017 projections with a 1.8% pa long term improvement rate and the default smoothing parameter CMI 2014 projections with a 1.8% pa long term improvement rate Allowance for commutation Allowance for 50% of maximum lump sum, on commutation factors 20% below equivalent technical provisions factors Allowance for 50% of maximum lump sum, on commutation factors 20% below equivalent technical provisions factors Expenses £106m (£46m operational expenses, £60m reinsurance fee) £50m
+Demographic assumptions 31 March 2021 31 March 2018 Mortality base tables SAPS 3 normal health pensioner tables with multiplier of 107% (normal health members, ill-health pensioners and male spouses) SAPS 2 normal health pensioner tables with multiplier of 112.5% (normal health members and male spouses) SAPS 3 normal health pensioner heavy tables with multiplier of 88% (female spouses) SAPS 2 normal health pensioner heavy tables with multipliers of: - 100% (ill-health pensioners) - 105% (female spouses) Future improvements in longevity CMI 2020 projections from 2013 with a 1.8% pa long term trend, the default smoothing parameter, and an initial addition of 0.25% pa CMI 2017 projections from 2007 with a 1.8% pa long term trend and the default smoothing parameter Allowance for commutation Allowance for 50% of maximum lump sum, on commutation factors 20% below equivalent technical provisions factors Allowance for 50% of maximum lump sum, on commutation factors 20% below equivalent technical provisions factors Allowance for forfeiture Pension instalments that have been unclaimed for 6 years or more have not been valued.
+No allowance for future incidence of forfeiture.
+Pension instalments that have been unclaimed for 6 years or more have not been valued.
+No allowance for future incidence of forfeiture.
+Expenses £27m £106m (£46m operational expenses, £60m reinsurance fee)

-The table below compares the Fund's technical provisions as at the date of the actuarial valuation (31 March 2018) with the market value of the Fund's assets and the corresponding figures from the previous actuarial valuation:
+The table below compares the Fund's technical provisions as at the date of the actuarial valuation (31 March 2021) with the market value of the Fund's assets and the corresponding figures from the previous actuarial valuation:

-Valuation statement 31 March 2018 31 March 2015
+Valuation statement 31 March 2021 31 March 2018

-valuation statement £m £m
+£m £m

 Amount required to provide for the Fund's liabilities in respect of:

-Employed members - 417

-Deferred pensioners 1,111 886
+Employed / deferred pensioners 766 1,111

+Insured pensioners and dependants 1,929 474

+Swap pensioners and dependants n/a 1,537

-Pensioners and dependants 2,118 1,871
+Uninsured pensioners and dependants 451 107

-GMP equalisation 16 -
+GMP equalisation 19 16

-Expenses 106 50
+Expenses 27 106

-AVCs and other money purchase benefits - 3

-Technical provisions 3,351 3,227
+Technical provisions 3,192 3,351

-Market value of assets 3,278 2,898
+Market value of assets (including insurance policies) 3,250 3,278

-Funding level (assets ÷ technical provisions) 98% 90%

-'Gross' 1 past service (deficit) (technical provisions less assets) (73) (329)
+Gross past service (deficit)/surplus (technical provisions less assets) 58 (73)

+Gross funding level (assets ÷ technical provisions) 102% 98%

-Value of future deficit contributions due after valuation date from previous valuations 64 320
+Expected future deficit contributions 3 64

-Impact on (deficit) of closure to future accrual 2 n/a 4

-'Net' past service (deficit) (9) (5)